danilmunoz1996/deploy-ecs-container/README.md

 8. Select the port
 - Review yor Dockerfile to know the port and enter it

-9. Copilot answer if you want to deploy a test environment
+9. Copilot ask you if you want to deploy a test environment
 - Enter yes if you want to deploy a test environment
 - I prefer to set the test environment manually and then deploy it, so I enter no